pymedphys/pymedphys/docs/developer/file-structure.rst

 The PyMedPhys Source Code
 -------------------------

-All *library* source code for PyMedPhys is contained within ``pymedphys/packages/``.
-Within this directory, the code is organised into a set of subpackages, such as ``pymedphys_analysis`` and ``pymedphys_dicom``.
+Almost all users will access the PyMedPhys library of source code via the main `pymedphys` package (*pymedphys/src/pymedphys/*).
+However no library code actually exists within *pymedphys/src/pymedphys/*.
+Instead, library code is contained within *pymedphys/packages/* and redirected through *pymedphys/src/pymedphys/* via a set of python imports.

-From there, each subpackage contains a directory named `src/<package_name>`, within which code is further arranged into categories, such as `gamma` and `mudensity`.
+Within *pymedphys/packages/*, code is organised into a set of subpackages, such as ``pymedphys_analysis`` and ``pymedphys_dicom``.
+From there, each subpackage contains a directory named `src/<package_name>`.
+Within each `src/<package_name>`, code is further arranged into categories, such as `gamma` and `mudensity`.
 These correspond to Python modules.
 Finally, code within these category directories is organised into levels.
 Levels define the dependency hierarchy of code within modules.
 See diagram below:

 .. code-block:: bash